Angels in the Bible and Their Duties

 The story of Jacob reminds us that the people that appear in our lives to challenge us may actually be angels here to help us grow and self-actualize.
 Even if disguised as adversity, trials, and tribulations, we must remember that angels are always God’s agents sent to help us on our spiritual journey.

 So, too, the story of Balaam teaches us that sometimes when our lives don’t go according to plan, there may be unseen forces at work directing us to become better people.
 When these forces are revealed to us, they may look scary, but that does not mean they are bad.
-The Jewish sages teach that the heavenly being blocking the donkey’s path looked like the angel of death, but that it was actually the angel of mercy, sent by God to save Balaam from choosing the wrong path.
+Jewish tradition teaches that the heavenly being blocking the donkey’s path looked like the Angel of Death, but that it was actually the Angel of Mercy, sent by God to save Balaam from choosing the wrong path.

 The story of Abraham and his three mysterious guests reminds us that sometimes the regular people that appear in our lives may actually be angels.
 If we treat every person we encounter with the kindness and respect that we would shower upon a divine being who was sent specially to us by God, we will make the world a much kinder place.